EduardHantig/bvc-challenge/README.md

 Before running the application, make sure to set the following environment variables:

 - `EXCHANGE_API_LIVE_URL`: The URL for the live exchange rate API.
-His value should be `https://api.exchangerate.host/live`
+His value should be `http://api.exchangerate.host/live`
 - `EXCHANGE_API_ACCESS_KEY`: The access key to authenticate requests to the exchange rate API.
-You should take it from your created account on `https://exchangerate.host`
+You should take it from your created account on `https://exchangerate.host`.
+For testing purposes you can use the following for a limited time `37298218449d3b5907ee77be300dfe94`.
 You can set them directly as JVM arguments, see step 3.

 ### Steps